In-person event: El Prado Hotel, Palo Alto

 Ms. Pazin earned a Master of Arts degree in Business and Economics with honors from Claremont Graduate University and Bachelor of Arts degree in Political Science from the University of Arizona.
 She is a frequent speaker and active member of the VP Communications Forum, National Investor Relations Institute, Financial Executives International and Public Relations Society of America.

-Vice president of investor relations
+Vice president, investor relations

 VP of investor relations